 This features provides automated distribution and installation of configuration files for all "unconfigured" ROQSTAR devices connected within a network.
+Specifically this is intended to be used when there are multiple devices with the same default configuration and IP address connected together, thus preventing web interface and API usage.

-User can trigger this function by USB command.
+The user can trigger this function by USB command.
 The ROQSTAR devices will distribute and apply dedicated configurations by themselves in a daisy chain manner.

-For utilization of this feature the ROQSTAR devices should enabled following functions.
-This will be usually done on factory site by installing dedicated default configuration with these settings:
+To utilize this feature the ROQSTAR devices should have the following functions already enabled.
+This is usually done on factory site by installing a dedicated default configuration with these settings: